Ikarbus

-Ikarbus a.d.
-(Ikarbus - Fabrika autobusa i specijalnih vozila a.d.) is a Serbian bus manufacturer based in Zemun.
+Ikarbus a.d. (full legal name: Ikarbus – Fabrika autobusa i specijalnih vozila a.d.) is a Serbian bus manufacturer based in Zemun, Belgrade.

 It was originally established as an aircraft manufacturer in 1923, under the name Ikarus.
 In 1954, it commenced bus production and since 1960 it completely shifted towards it.
 In 1992, it changed its name to Ikarbus.
+Since 2019, it is majority owned by the Chinese "Green Stone Investment Co.".

 History

 On 13 October 1923, the company was established under name "Ikarus – the first Serbian airplane, car and engine industry Kovačević and Co", with headquarters in Novi Sad.
 The founders were Dimitrije Konjović, brothers Dušan and Milivoj Kovačević, Đoka Radulović and Josif Mikl.
 On 20 November 1923, "Ikarus" started business officially after the registration before the Novi Sad District Court.
 In the beginning, the company manufactured a number of foreign designs under licence, such as the French Potez 25, Czechoslovakian Avia BH-33 and English Hawker Fury; Bristol Blenheim as well as the locally designed Ikarus ŠM, Ikarus IO, SIM-VIII, Ikarus IK-2 and Ikarus Orkan.

 On 3 March 1924, the first school type airplane "Brandenburg" was manufactured.
 In 1927, the Yugoslavian Air Command decided that "Ikarus" should start the production of military planes; the factory for the production of military planes was built in Zemun.
 On 20 June 1927, "Ikarus" together with Military and Navy Ministry concluded an agreement to build a new factory of airplane engines in Rakovica.
 In 1928, the Sports Club "Ikarus" was established, thus "Ikarus" being the first company to build gliders in the country.
 By December 1932, the company relocated its headquarters from Novi Sad to Zemun.
 In April 1935, the first model of war airplane of domestic design was completed; a single-seat glider "IK-1", designed by engineers Ljubomir Ilić and Kosta Sivčev.
 In January 1936, the Yugoslav Air Command and "Ikarus" signed an agreement for the manufacturing of British "Hawker Fury" fighter plane, of all-metal construction.
 By the spring of 1938, the Yugoslav Air Command and the company concluded an agreement on the supply of twin-engine bombers "Blenheim", under the British license.
 In 1938, the Administration Building of "Ikarus" in Zemun was built.